 First the pic, then the rhetoric:

-The first two lines say, “Rebuild South Central Without Liquor Stores”, and the second says the same thing in another language, perhaps Haitian Creole.
+The first two lines say, “Rebuild South Central Without Liquor Stores”, and the second says the same thing in Spanish.
 This painting, from my perspective is not as strong as the other ones I shared.
 The composition and colors end up serving aestheticising a one-liner.
 It looks more like an advertisement.

 Mark was born in 1961, which makes him about 4 years older than me.
 If his art school education was anything like mine, if you didn’t have a political message in your art, you were irrelevant, and the last thing you could do was Abstract Expressionism.
 In fact, I only recall one person in my whole art school education attempting to get away with doing fully non-representational work.
 Nobody showed any interest in his paintings that I can recall.
 For this reason alone, it is completely understandable that an artist would feel compelled to instill a political message in his work.
 A little research and I discovered Bradford went to Cal Arts, a very cutting edge school.
 I wanted to go there but it was too expensive.